-GERRY: The Original Gear Pioneer (2 pages)
+GERRY of Colorado: Perhaps the Original Gear Pioneer (2 pages)

-He was a World War II veteran, and had been cooking up gear innovations even before the War interferred with his plans.
 Gerry for many years was quite a mountaineer in his own right.
-He was friends with many of the big name climbers of the 50s and 60s, and supplied the likes of Barry Bishop, Lute Jerstad, Willie Unsoeld, Tom Hornbein, Pete Schoening, Bob Craig, Dee Molenaar, Art Gilkey, Charlie Houston, and Bob Bates with the GERRY Himalayan Tent and other GERRY gear.
+He was friends with many of the big name climbers of the 50s and 60s, and supplied the likes of Barry Bishop, Lute Jerstad, Willie Unsoeld, Tom Hornbein, Pete Schoening, Bob Craig, Dee Molenaar, Art Gilkey, Charlie Houston, and Bob Bates with the GERRY Himalayan Tent and other GERRY gear (click here to skip to Page Two, and more about Gerry and his climbing connections).
+Gerry's mountaineering gear, especially his Himalayan tent, were well-known to the British and were used in the first ascent of Mt.
+Everest in 1953 (see pages 212-213 in Invisible on Everest, click link)

 The company officially began right after Mr. Cunningham mustered out of the Army in mid-1945, and for a brief time was based in Upper New York State.
 By 1946 Cunningham had moved his new business and his wife to Colorado,opening his business there at just about the same time as Roy and Alice Holubar began their outdoor gear business in Boulder.....
 In those very early post-War years, Gerry's equipment carried a woven label with the original "Gerry" logo, and the words "Gerry Mountaineering Equipment Company," and if you find gear with that original label, much of it was sewn by Mr. Cunningham himself, and is very collectible.
 Note: the original logo is shown in the image of the 1946 catalog- it was a mountain peak with what looks like a handwritten "Gerry" across the bottom of the peak (the logo in the other images seen on this page are the more stylized version that became the standard for later years).